jhey/phenotypes/README.md

 The `_mixins.scss` file contains imports for functions and mixins that are used by other modules and components.
 Actual implementations should go in `styles/mixins`.
 E.g. `styles/mixins/_type.scss` contains both functions and mixins that help with typography.

-The `_theme_config.scss` file contains a css ruleset that defines the theming css variables that phenotypes uses.
-These are defined as css custom properties and allow custom themes for Phenotypes.
-Please see the [Theming guide](/guides/11-theming.md) for more info
+The `_theme_config.scss` file contains a CSS ruleset that defines the theming CSS variables that Phenotypes uses.
+These are defined as CSS custom properties and allow custom themes for Phenotypes.
+Please see the [Theming guide](/guides/11-theming.md) for more info.

 Phenotypes uses a slightly modified version of Bootstrap 4's reboot.
 [Read more about that.](https://v4-alpha.getbootstrap.com/content/reboot/)